docsforadobe/javascript-tools-guide/docs/external-communication/socket-object.md

 server, who is listening on port number 1234.
 The server responds with a welcome message and waits for one line of input from the client.
 The client types some text and transmits it to the server who displays the text and lets the user at the server computer type a line of text, which the client computer again displays.
-This goes back and forth until either the server or the client computer types the word “bye”:
+This goes back and forth until either the server or the client computer types the word "bye":

 ```default
 // A simple Chat server on port 1234